-ED 452 STRATEGIES FOR TEACHING AT-RISK YOUTH: This course defines the concept of at-risk youth and characteristics of these students.
-Students will identify appropriate attitudes and strategies that will help them build positive relationships with at-risk students and an appropriate learning environment.
-Students will explore general issues regarding laws, inclusion, transitions, and suggestions for how teachers modify, accommodate, and adapt their classrooms and instruction for at-risk students, with an emphasis on at-risk adolescents.
+ED 452 STRATEGIES FOR TEACHING EXCEPTIONAL YOUTH This course will help students understand the characteristics of adolescents with exceptionalities.
+Students will identify appropriate attitudes and strategies that will help them build positive relationships with exceptional students and create appropriate learning environments.
+Students will examine legal issues, inclusion, collaboration, and behavioral and academic needs as they pertain to exceptional youth.
+Students will learn how to modify, accommodate, and adapt instruction for exceptional youth, with an emphasis on adolescents who have disabilities, are gifted and talented, and are identified as at-risk.
 Prerequisites: Upper Division Status.
 3 credits.